eWeLinkCUBE/CUBE-OS/Installation & User Guide/CUBE OS Installation on Synology NAS.md

 3. Launch **Virtual Machine Manager** from the NAS dashboard.

-## Creating tht Virtual Machine
+## Creating the Virtual Machine
 1. Navigate to the **Image** page.
 2. Switch to the **Disk Image** tab and click the **Add** button.

 ![](https://cdn.nlark.com/yuque/0/2025/png/55334511/1749436628664-e614b162-1529-4803-900a-df1dea5ce8c0.png)

 3. Follow the prompts to upload the CUBE OS `.vdi` file.

-!!!!Important : you have to unzip the .xz file first!!!!!
+_Note: you have to unzip the .xz file first!_

 ![](https://cdn.nlark.com/yuque/0/2025/png/55334511/1749436689559-5f3f77b6-b47b-4240-b7e1-4f4c8a6bd24b.png)